alexvanven/MeasuringMeaningClass/Week-1.2.md

     ## [1] "data.frame"

-If everything went well, you'll see that it says "data.frame".
+If everything went well, it should say "data.frame".

 The Igraph Package
 ------------------

-To visualize and analyse networks, we make use of specific packages.
-The first one we'll use is "igraph".
+To visualize and analyse networks, we make use of specific packages that have been written in R. The first one we'll use is "igraph".
 To install the package, uncomment the first line below, and then call the package.

 ``` r
 #First we need to install the igraph package